2019 Penn Quakers football team

 The 2019 Penn Quakers football team represented the University of Pennsylvania during the 2019 NCAA Division I FCS football season.
 They were led by fifth-year head coach Ray Priore and played its home games at Franklin Field.
 It was a member of the Ivy League.
 They finished the season 5–5, 3–4 in Ivy League play to tie for fourth place.
 Penn averaged 8,426 fans per game.

-Previous season

-The Quakers finished the 2018 season 6–4, 3–4 in Ivy League play, to finish in a three-way tie for fourth place.

 Preseason

 Preseason media poll

 The Ivy League released its preseason media poll on August 8, 2019.
 The Quakers were picked to finish in fifth place.